KasparEtter/ef1p/pages/email/email.md

   For example, when you compose a message on [gmail.com](https://gmail.com/), your IP address is not included in outgoing messages.
-  If you submit messages from your desktop client to Gmail using [SMTP](#delivery-protocols), on the other hand, your IP address is added by `smtp.gmail.com` in a `Received` header.
+  If you submit messages from your desktop client to Gmail using [SMTP](#delivery-protocols), on the other hand, your IP address is added by `smtp.gmail.com` in a `Received` header field.
-  While [RFC 5321](https://tools.ietf.org/html/rfc5321#section-4.4) does say that the IP address of the source should be included in the `Received` header, email service providers should clearly ignore the standard in this regard, in my opinion.
+  While [RFC 5321](https://tools.ietf.org/html/rfc5321#section-4.4) does say that the IP address of the source should be included in the `Received` header field, email service providers should clearly ignore the standard in this regard, in my opinion.
   I understand that email service providers may want to record the IP address of the sender to analyze abuse of their service,